 2 tablespoons milk

-Let your oven preheat to 325°F as you gather the ingredients for this easy sponge cake recipe.
+Let your oven preheat to 325°F as you gather the ingredients for this classic vanilla sponge cake recipe.
 Grease and flour a 9-inch cake pan.

 In a large bowl, use a whisk to mix the egg yolks with the sugar and vanilla, then set aside.